 - A district administrative team will interview and select the representatives of the Student Advisory Council for the 2023-2024 school year from those students who have submitted applications.

 - The first Student Advisory Council meeting of the 2023-2024 school year will be in September 2023.

 - The student advisory members’ term for the 2023-2024 school year will begin in September.
 The term will conclude June 2024.

 - Note: Student Advisory Council representatives for future years will be selected in the spring.

 Criteria for serving as a Student Advisory Council representative

 - Student advisory representatives must be enrolled in the Snohomish School District and remain so throughout the length of their term.

 - Student advisory representatives should be able to effectively communicate and represent the interests of all Snohomish School District students, which includes those who may differ from their own.

-- Student advisory representatives must commit to attending one meeting per month throughout the school year (some exceptions may be made for extenuating circumstances).
+- Student advisory representatives must commit to participating in meetings to hear and share student voice to include: one School Board meeting per month, meetings with Student Advisory Council, meetings with principal and student groups on campus (some exceptions may be made for extenuating circumstances).

 Student Advisory Council expectations